This is the language that research often use when people ask them questions about sources of data.

 An additional resource we did not use in the episode related to child neglect, abuse and maltreatment is the National Child Abuse and Neglect Data System (NCANDS).

-For a transcript of Into the Weeds: Measuring Silence, please click here.
+For a direct download of Episode 2 Into the Weeds: Measuring Silence, please click here.